Farm to Market Road 949: Route description

 FM 949 begins near the one-time community of Ramsey, which was located on FM 102 between Eagle Lake and Alleyton.
 From its starting point, FM 949 heads northeast 1.8 mi to an intersection with FM 2761.
 From there, the highway turns sharply to the northwest and goes 3.8 mi before coming to a bridge over I-10.
 The interstate highway can be accessed in both directions via entrance and exit ramps.
 After continuing in a northwesterly direction for less than one mile to Frelsburg Road, FM 949 turns sharply to the northeast again.
 The highway goes 10.5 mi northeast through Bernardo, across the San Bernard River into Austin County and comes to the junction with FM 2187 in Cat Spring.
 FM 949 continues northeast for 1.6 mi from Cat Spring to FM 1094.
 From this intersection, the highway turns to a slightly more easterly course for 3.5 mi before coming to the junction with FM 2429.
 FM 949 goes another 4.9 mi in a southeasterly direction before terminating at SH 36 a short distance north of Peters.

 History

 FM 949 was originally designated on November 23, 1948 to begin at US 90 a distance of 7.5 mi east of Columbus and go about 3.7 mi to Bernardo.
 On July 18, 1955, the highway was authorized to start from FM 102 at Ramsey and continue northeast and northwest to Bernardo, a distance of approximately 9.5 mi.
 On November 3, 1972, FM 949 was extended northeast about 5.5 mi to the end of FM 1088.
-On December 7, 1972, the highway extended over the former FM 1088 right-of-way, ending at SH 36 near Peters.
+On December 7, 1972, the highway was extended over the former FM 1088 right-of-way, ending at SH 36 near Peters.
 This extension added 11.8 mi.